MLBrank: Pedro Gomez's Top 10 features a lot of young blood

 So these top 10 players in the game will in no way settle any kind of argument.
 If anything, they will spark more arguments.
 Still, we have been asked to make a list, so here is mine.
 One note: I decided to blend players having monster years this season and those with a track record to earn a mention.
 So let the disagreements begin.

-10. Aaron Judge, RF, New York Yankees: He's a player with a limited resume but has made necessary adjustments at the plate.
+10. Aaron Judge, RF, New York Yankees: He's a player with a limited résumé but has made necessary adjustments at the plate.
 After a poor September call-up last year where he struck out 44 percent of the time and hit below .200, Judge worked his rear off in the winter and is destroying just about every pitcher who steps in front of him, leading the majors in home runs and hitting well over .300.
-His best trait might be how at such a young age, he is leading the Yankees -- something very few rookies have ever been able to do in The Bronx.
+His best trait might be how at such a young age, he is leading the Yankees -- something very few rookies have ever been able to do in the Bronx.
 Then again, this is no ordinary rookie.

 9. Cody Bellinger, LF, Los Angeles Dodgers: Here's where I will deviate and go with someone who doesn't have the same track record as others but who seems to have the goods.
 The son of a former big leaguer, Cody's dad Clay raised not only a big leaguer, but a star.
 Bellinger is having his way with major league pitching, and even though adjustments have been made against him, he has readjusted and is showing no signs of slowing down.
 Of course, Yasiel Puig was on a similar trajectory when he broke in and hasn't made the necessary adjustments.
 But Bellinger seems different.
 Plus, he's not always playing his natural position -- first base -- yet.